I went to a Counter-Strike tournament to watch people who are great at video games win $20,000

-Well only a few months ago, I went to the DreamHack Open London digital festival — and I got to watch people who are amazing at computer games win more money in one day than some people earn in a year.
+The DreamHack Open London digital festival was one of the most highly-anticipated professional gaming events to come to Britain this year — and I got to watch people who are amazing at computer games win more money in one day than some people earn in a year.

 Over two days, it held tournaments in Counter-Strike: Global Offensive (CS:GO), Call of Duty: Advance Warfare —